 Items affecting comparability

 Used to illustrate how income measures were affected by events outside normal business operations, such as impairment losses, disposals, fire and restructuring.
+The effects of maintenance and rebuilding shutdowns are not treated as an item affecting comparability.

 Net financial debt